coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iii-operation/generating-keys-for-the-block-producing-node.md

 {% endtabs %}

 {% hint style="warning" %}
-Be sure to **back up your all your keys** to another secure storage device.
+Back up all your key files, as well as the cold counter file, to a secure storage device.
 Make multiple copies.
 {% endhint %}

 Determine the number of slots per KES period from the genesis file.